 That being said, picking the right CPA exam part to take first is a big decision.
 It could also mean the difference between passing the exam on time or having to pass parts multiple times.
 Let’s talk about some of the popular theories out there then I will give you my opinion.

-Take the Hardest CPA Exam Section First
+Take the Hardest Section of the CPA Exam First

 All four parts of the CPA exam have to be passed in an 18-month window.
 If you don’t pass all of them in 18 months, the first section that you studied so hard for will drop off and expire.